-It’s common for people to feel like they can put off filling a dental cavity, especially when it doesn’t hurt.
+It’s common for people to feel like they can put off, especially when it doesn’t hurt.
 Unfortunately, if treatment is delayed for too long, a small cavity can transform into a serious issue that will negatively affect your oral health.

 Our family dentists at MI Smiles Dental will all resoundingly tell you that it is not wise to wait extensive amounts of time to fill a cavity.
 The risk of developing other complications is not worth it when the filling procedure is so minor.